Pyoderma gangrenosum - Anogenital in

 Synopsis

-Though the exact cause is unknown, neutrophil dysfunction, inflammation, and genetics are all thought to play a role.
+Although the exact cause of PG is unknown, neutrophil dysfunction, inflammation, and genetics are all thought to play a role.
 Additionally, PG has associations with a number of systemic illnesses.
-In about 50% of cases, there is an association between PG and systemic diseases such as ulcerative colitis, Crohn disease, arthritis, myeloma, leukemia, monoclonal gammopathy, granulomatosis with polyangiitis (formerly known as Wegener granulomatosis), collagen vascular disease, and Behçet disease, among other disorders.
-Surgery by itself can be a precipitating cause.
-Levamisole-contaminated cocaine has been associated with PG lesions ranging from vesicopustules to bullae to larger ulcers; most patients demonstrated positivity for antiphospholipid or anticardiolipin antibodies.
+In about 50% of cases, there is an association with a systemic disease, such as ulcerative colitis, Crohn disease, arthritis, myeloma, leukemia, monoclonal gammopathy, granulomatosis with polyangiitis, collagen vascular disease, metabolic syndrome, or Behçet disease, among other disorders, including genetic conditions.
+Surgery by itself can be a precipitating cause (postoperative PG).
+Levamisole-contaminated cocaine has been associated with PG lesions ranging from vesiculopustules to bullae to larger ulcers; most patients demonstrated positivity for antiphospholipid or anticardiolipin antibodies.
+PG can be associated with autoinflammatory syndromes (eg, PAPA syndrome [pyogenic arthritis, PG, and acne]; SAPHO syndrome [synovitis, acne, pustulosis, hyperostosis, and osteitis]; and PAPASH syndrome (pyogenic arthritis, PG, acne, and hidradenitis]).

 Codes